ESPAÑOL | FREE CASE EVALUATION | 1-866-335-5885 | AVAILABLE 24/7

 Medical Malpractice

-Despite DFW being home to world-renowned medical facilities such as UT Southwestern Medical Center and Baylor Scott & White Health, medical errors still claim lives.
-Surgical mistakes, misdiagnoses, medication errors, and delayed treatment can all lead to wrongful death claims against healthcare providers and institutions.
+Despite having top-tier medical facilities such as UT Southwestern Medical Center and Baylor Scott & White, medical errors continue to claim lives across the metroplex.
+Surgical errors, misdiagnoses, medication mistakes, and birth injuries are some of the most common types of medical malpractice that lead to wrongful death claims in the region.

 Workplace Accidents